jpsecher/vsphere-nuc/readme.md

 * [ ] Create a cluster that Docker Swarm can run on.
 * [ ] Create a Gluster host for persistent storage.
 * [ ] Get Docker GetStarted example to run on Gluster-backed storage.
+* [ ] Find out the minimal permissions needed by the DevOps user running Packer/Terraform.

 ## Initial setup